I've never been a fan of VIPER. Furthermore, I've always agreed with a widely believed opinion that VIPER is overkill for most screens of any app.

 I've started as the only iOS developer on the project (nothing has changed, actually).
 But we had plans to enlarge the mobile iOS team in case of need.

 I desperately needed as much decoupling as possible to handle these constant changes, keep the app stable, and not get into technical debt.

 Dealing with VIPER, there are two possible

 - Keep the codebase consistent and use VIPER for all screens

-I use VIPER for all the screens, no matter of their complexity.
+I use VIPER for all the screens, no matter their complexity.

-In order to avoid writing a lot of boilerplate code I use an Xcode handcrafted template for codegen purposes + I've coded a tiny but helpful framework, that's responsibe for putting VIPER module components together.
+In order to avoid writing a lot of boilerplate code, I use an Xcode handcrafted template for code generation purposes + I've coded a tiny but helpful framework, that's responsible for putting VIPER module components together.